agasheesh/cpp-compiler-python/README.md

 # cpp-compiler-python

-Some of the projects that I did as part of BTech-MTech Dual Degree at IIT Kanpur
+Some of the projects repository, that I did as part of BTech-MTech Dual Degree at IIT Kanpur.